bpatzin2/rails-rswag-example/README.md

 - [x] Host multiple API schemas
 - [x] Custom endpoints for hosting Swagger UIs (so they can be separated and authed)
 - [x] Incorporate Sorbet
+- [ ] Validate with Sorbet
-- [ ] Add Sorbet types and specs to other endpoints
+- [ ] Make sure Sorbet is used in one controller and json schema in the other
 - [ ] Crisp readme with code snippets and UI screenshots
 - [ ] Custom endpoints for hosting schema JSONs (so they can be authed)
 - [ ] UI and API URLs should align and include version number